Benjamin-Lee/deep-rules/manuscript.md

 Related to this property of transfer learning is multi-task learning, in which a network is trained jointly for multiple tasks simultaneously, sharing the same set of features across them.
 Multi-task learning can be used separately or even in combination with transfer learning [@doi:10.1109/TBDATA.2016.2573280].

-This tip can be distilled two main action points: first, base your network's architecture on your knowledge of the problem and, second, take advantage of similar existing data or pre-trained deep learning models.
+This tip can be distilled into two main action points: first, base your network's architecture on your knowledge of the problem and, second, take advantage of similar existing data or pre-trained deep learning models.

 ## Tip 6: Tune your hyperparameters extensively and systematically {#hyperparameters}